Dover Heights Boys High School: History

 The school's demise in 1982 was the result of falling enrolments.
 The likely reason for this was the changing demographics of nearby suburbs such as Bondi, Bronte and Clovelly which were originally working-class and thus a ready source of students for the state school system.
 The baby-boomer years (1945-1964) no doubt placed much pressure on the school system in the area and this may explain the reason for Dover Heights Boys' High School and Vaucluse Boys' High School (opened 1969 and 1960 respectively) coming into being.
 However, the 1970s saw these working-class families move to the more affordable western suburbs of Sydney and this, quite naturally had a detrimental effect on local state-school populations.

 In 1982 the school was merged with Dover Heights Girls High School to form the Dover Heights High School on the campus of the girls' school.
 At the same time, Vaucluse Boys' High School became co-educational and renamed Vaucluse High School.
 The old Dover Heights Boys High School site was then offered for sale to Moriah College.
 This caused some controversy at the time and the sale did not proceed.

 From 1986 to 1995, this site was occupied by Dover Heights College of TAFE.

-It is now the site of the Kesser Torah, a Jewish day school.
+It is now the site of the Kesser Torah College, a Jewish day school.